University of Toronto Professor Emeritus

 4 pm – 6 pm

-In celebration of the 30th Anniversary of the Davis, Markert, Nickerson Lecture on Academic and Intellectual Freedom we have invited three renowned panelists and a moderator for a symposium lecture format.
+In celebration of the 30th Anniversary of the Davis, Markert, Nickerson Lecture on Academic and Intellectual Freedom three renowned panelists and a moderator participated in a symposium.

 Robert Family Professor of International Studies, Professor of Anthropology and Middle East Studies, Brown University